nimdone/nimdone-88471/src/pages/blog/working-from-home.md

 template: post
 thumb_image: images/splendid-eggplant.png
 thumb_image_webp: images/splendid-eggplant.webp
-thumb_image_alt: 'A chart with the title "Average time saved using nimdone"'
+thumb_image_alt: A chart with the title "Average time saved using nimdone"
+image: images/Picture18.png
 ---

 Watch this space for the results from our pilot study.